epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 ### Matched studies

 Pair up articles/links based on observed covariates to draw valid conclusions from data.
 Initial exploration of observed covariates has been conducted in the following PDF: [here](/obs_data_P2.pdf)

+From milestone P2, major modifications were brought.
+Advanced exploration of observed covariates has been exposed in the followng PDF: [here](/obs_data_P3.pdf)

 ### Data analysis